markcaron/soccer-drills/README.md

 The current skills categories used in the YAML schema are as follows:

+- awareness
-- passing
+  - change of direction
-- communication
+  - identifying space
-- dribbling
+  - providing support
 - ball control
   - receiving
   - turning
-- change of direction
-- identifying space
-- providing support
+- communication
 - conditioning
-- strength building
+- dribbling
 - ice breaker
 - goalkeeping
   - goalkeeping conditioning